-Established in memory of Martin E. Hayes, professor of Physics and Engineering at Black Hawk College.
-Awarded to students who have completed one year at Black Hawk College and are majoring in Physics or Engineering with intent to transfer to a four-year institution.
+Established in memory of Martin E. Hayes, professor of physics and engineering at Black Hawk College.
+Awarded to students who have completed one year at Black Hawk College and are majoring in physics or engineering with intent to transfer to a four-year institution.
 Students must maintain a 3.5 GPA.

 Erwin Johnson Memorial Scholarship

 Created in memory of Mr. Johnson who served as a professor and chair of the engineering-related technology department at Black Hawk College.
-Awarded to students demonstrating interest in Engineering who have completed at least 30 credit hours with a minimum 3.0 GPA.
+Awarded to students demonstrating interest in engineering who have completed at least 30 credit hours with a minimum 3.0 GPA.

-Lowell N. Johnson Charitable Foundation Scholarship
+Lowell N. Johnson Foundation Scholarship

-Awarded to students who have resided in Rock Island, Henry, or Mercer counties for a minimum of three years.
+Awarded to students who have resided in Rock Island, Henry or Mercer counties for a minimum of three years.
 Student must maintain a 3.0 GPA and show financial need.

 Todd C. Harold Johnson Memorial Scholarship

 Established by the Johnson family in memory of Todd Johnson, a Black Hawk College graduate and auxiliary police officer who was killed in a training accident.
 Two scholarships are awarded each year; one to a law enforcement major and the other award to a major in the paramedic program.

 Carol and Esther Kalin Scholarship